schitresh/computer_science/networks/L7_application_layer/1_introduction.md

   - Routers maintain no fine-grained state about traffic
   - Scalabe and robust
     - But no guarantee about the kind of delay or performance in a particular application
-- Stateful soluutions
+- Stateful solutions
   - Routers maintain per-flow state
   - Much less scalable & robust
     - But guaranteed services and high resource utilization

 ## Web Caching
-- Subustantially reduces response time and traffic for repeated requests
+- Substantially reduces response time and traffic for repeated requests
 - Done by proxy server (intermediate entity between the original server & client)
   - If a request is cached
     - Proxy server forwards the cached result directly to the client